Jo Adell's 8th-inning RBI sends Angels past Athletics, 4-3

 James Kaprielian gave up three runs on 10 hits over six innings for the A's.
 The Orange County native and UCLA product repeatedly escaped trouble in his final four innings.

-Chad Pinder singled leading off the second for Oakland and eventually scored on Cristian Pache's bases-loaded tapper to third.
+Cristian Pache drove in Oakland's first run with a tapper to third in the second inning.
 Allen followed with a two-run double off the wall for his first multi-RBI hit since June 26.

 The Angels replied with three runs of their own in the second.
 Mike Ford doubled and scored on Matt Thaiss' single, and Soto's flyout drove in another run before Thaiss scored on Luis Rengifo's single.